Low growth equational complexity: Finite groups with polylog quasi-equational complexity.

 \section{Finite groups with polylog quasi-equational complexity.}

 Ol'shanski\u{\i} \cite{ols} has shown that the quasivariety $\mathbb{SP}({\bf G})$ of a finite group ${\bf G}$ has a finite axiomatization by quasi-equations if and only if all Sylow subgroups of ${\bf G}$ are abelian.
-When ${\bf G}$ has a finite basis for its quasi-equations, then the quasi-equational complexity of ${\bf G}$ is bounded by a constant.
-When ${\bf G}$ has no finite basis for its quasi-equations (that is, when it contains a nonabelian Sylow subgroup), then it follows from Ol'shanski\u{\i}'s argument \cite{ols} that for all $n$ there is a finite group ${\bf H}$ such that every $n$-generated subgroup of ${\bf H}$ lie in the quasivariety of ${\bf G}$, but that ${\bf H}$ itself does not.
+When~${\bf G}$ has a finite basis for its quasi-equations, then the quasi-equational complexity of~${\bf G}$ is bounded by a constant.
+When~${\bf G}$ has no finite basis for its quasi-equations (that is, when it contains a nonabelian Sylow subgroup), then for all $n$ there is a finite group~${\bf H}$ such that every $n$-generated subgroup of ${\bf H}$ lies in the quasivariety of ${\bf G}$, but that ${\bf H}$ itself does not.
+This is shown by Ol'shanski\u{\i} in the discussion following the proof of \cite[Lemma~2]{ols} (where ${\bf H}$ is denoted by $C$).
 It follows that $\overline{\beta}_{\bf G}(|H|)>\overline{\beta}_{\bf G}(n)$, so that $\overline{\beta}_{\bf G}$ grows unbounded.
 The rest of this section is devoted to showing that this growth can be contained within the class $O(\log_2^3(n))$, thus proving the following theorem. \begin{thm} Let ${\bf G}$ be a finite group.
 If all Sylow subgroups of ${\bf G}$ are abelian, then the quasi-equational complexity function $\overline{\beta}_{\bf G}$ is bounded by a constant.
 If ${\bf G}$ contains a nonabelian Sylow subgroup, then $\overline{\beta}_{\bf G}$ is unbounded, but lies in $O(\log_2^3(n))$.
 This is true for all subsignatures of $\{\cdot,{}^{-1},1\}$ containing $\cdot$. \end{thm}

 We leave discussion of the final sentence to the end of this section (see Remark~\ref{rem:signature}).
 Observe that to complete the proof of the other statements in Theorem \ref{thm:group} it only remains to show that $\overline{\beta}_{\bf G}$ can be found in $O(\log_2^3(n))$ (for any finite group ${\bf G}$; we will not need to use the fact that ${\bf G}$ contains a nonabelian subgroup).
 To prove this we begin by showing that for any fixed finite group ${\bf G}$, and ${\bf H}\in\mathbb{V}({\bf G})$, then if ${\bf H}\notin\mathbb{SP}({\bf G})$ there is a quasi-equation of size $O(\log_2^3(|H|))$ satisfied by ${\bf G}$ and failing on ${\bf H}$.
 In particular, if ${\bf G}$ has a nonabelian Sylow subgroup---whence generates a nonfinitely axiomatizable quasivariety---this shows that membership of finite groups ${\bf H}$ in the quasivariety $\mathbb{SP}({\bf G})$ can be verified by testing quasi-equations of size only up to $O(\log_2^3(|H|))$.
 We use this to show that the flat extension of the finite group ${\bf G}$ exhibits equational complexity bounded by $O(\log_2^3(|H|))$, but (when ${\bf G}$ has a nonabelian Sylow subgroup) not by any constant.